 Help your teen find a way to give back to the community this summer.
 Whether it be volunteering at a soup kitchen, helping with a community cleanup project, or assisting with story hour for smaller children at a local library, community service opportunities will keep your teen engaged and also help him or her to understand the power of helping others.

 Limit Screen Time

 Rather than battling with your teen about the amount of time they are spending playing video games, texting, or using social media, sit down and discuss the parameters up front.
 Making your teen a part of the conversation and setting reasonable limits for device usage at the start of the summer vacation will ensure that everyone understands the terms up.
 Setting boundaries in advance will prevent discussions about device use from being a part of your daily interactions with your teen this summer.
 Also, consider creating a list of tasks such as reading or taking a walk that need to be completed before screen time is an option.

 Summer should allow plenty of opportunities for carefree days spent with friends and family, but with just a bit of planning the summer months can be an incredible opportunity for growth and exploration.

-If you want to learn more about what to do with your teen this summer, I’m hosting a webinar on April 13 on this topic.
-Learn more and RSVP here.
+If you want to learn more about what to do with your teen this summer, I hosted a webinar on this topic.
+Click here to view the recording.